jptrzy/Roguelike/README.md

 # Unnamed Roguelike Project

 ## Overview
 This is a currently unnamed roguelike game project.
-So far, the game has no goal or theme
+So far, the game has no goal or theme.

 I started this roguelike game project in the summer of 2014.
 I wanted to learn programming by working on my own project, so I decided to try and program my own roguelike game.
 The project originally used the windows terminal for display, then ncurses, and now uses BearLibTerminal.
 Since the project was started when I had very little programming experience, some portions of code are really ugly.
 I am working on revising these areas of code to make the project more readable and efficient.